allanreyes/APIM-SB-ManagedIdentity/README.md

 1. Cosmos DB

 The client can be simulated using curl, or any other tool that can send HTTP request to APIM gateway.

+## Benefits of this Architecture

+Below are benefits and potential extension scenarios for this architecture.

+1. Integrate backend systems using message broker to decouple services for scalability and reliability.
+1. Allows work to be queued when backend systems are unavailable.
+1. API Management provides the publishing capability for HTTP APIs, to promote reuse and discoverability.
+It can manage other cross-cutting concerns such as authentication, throughput limits, and response caching.
+1. Provide load leveling to handle bursts in workloads and broadcast messages to multiple consumers.

+In the above architecture, Azure Function App processes the messages by simply writing the data to the Cosmos DB.
+Other potential extensions of this architecture are:

+1. The function can be converted to a durable function that orchestrates normalization and correlation of data prior to persisting to the Cosmos DB or persisting to other storage.
+1. Instead of a Function App, other consumers can process the messages in Service Bus.
+Services such as Logic Apps to orchestrate workflows, or Microservices running in Container Apps/AKS to process the workload.
+1. An Azure EventGrid could be integrated with Service Bus for cost optimization in cases where messages are received occasionally.
+1. The APIM can be configured to expose other synchronous REST APIs.
+1. The Service bus could be replaced by other queueing technology such as EventHub and EventGrid.

 ## Deploy solution to Azure